-Introducing "Who Cares: A National Count of Foster Homes and Families"
+"Who Cares: A National Count of Foster Homes and Families" 2018 Executive Summary

-The Chronicle of Social Change, a national news site focused on children, youth and families, has released this ambitious data and reporting project to examine where kids go when they’re removed from home.
+The Imprint, a national news site focused on children, youth and families, has released this ambitious data and reporting project to examine where kids go when they’re removed from home.

 “Who Cares: A National Count of Foster Homes and Families” yielded significant findings about states’ struggles to recruit and retain foster homes, and their increased reliance on relatives and group homes.

 There are other options, but there are three main sources of placements for these kids:

 1-The homes of relatives, which many states and the federal government stress as the preferable placement for kids when possible.
 This is a group that includes both licensed relatives and guardians, as well as informal placements with unlicensed relatives